 Maligne Canyon, Jasper National Park

 Boasting depths of up to 50 metres, Maligne Canyon is the deepest of its kind in Jasper National Park.
 About 10 minutes from downtown Jasper, the year-round attraction offers visitors many breathtaking viewpoints, hidden along a winding forest trail.
 Discover a series of six bridges, each displaying a unique vantage of the rushing water, winding through the narrow gorge below.
 At the fifth bridge, you'll be rewarded with an epic view of the canyon's waterfall.
-Continue hiking to the sixth bridge, or loop back to the Maligne Canyon Wilderness Kitchen, for a delicious smokehouse BBQ lunch.
-It's equally spectacular here in winter, especially if you join a guided tour to explore the frozen falls from the canyon floor.
+Continue hiking to the sixth bridge, or loop back to the Maligne Canyon Wilderness Kitchen for a casual and cozy lunch in an unbeatable location.
+It's equally spectacular here in winter, especially if you join a guided tour to explore the frozen falls from the canyon floor

 Athabasca Falls, Jasper National Park